particle-iot/docs/src/content/tutorials/hardware-projects/som-first-board.md

 You could jump right in any plug in the USB, but I prefer to use a bench supply since it shows the current and has good over-current protection in case the board has a short.

 The 5V header can be used to power the board from a bench supply.
-I use male-to-female jumper wires, and alligator clips on the bench supply.
+I used male-to-female jumper wires, and alligator clips on the bench supply.
 Note the polarity, there's no reverse polarity protection on this board!

 ![Ready for power](/assets/images/som-first-board/board-5.jpg)